Hong Kong SAR

 For lease of immovable property in Hong Kong SAR, stamp duty is calculated at a specified rate of the annual rental that varies with the term of the lease.
 Currently, the applicable rate ranges from 0.25% (for lease period of not more than one year) to 1% (for lease period of more than three years).

-Exemption is available for certain transactions, such as transfer of shares between associated corporate bodies, transfer of shares or units of exchange traded funds listed in Hong Kong SAR, and certain stock borrowing and lending transactions, provided that the specified conditions for exemption (if any) are satisfied.
+Exemption is available for certain transactions, such as transfer of shares between associated corporate bodies, transfer of shares or units of exchange traded funds (ETF) listed in Hong Kong SAR, transfer of shares by ETF market makers in the course of allotting and redeeming ETF units listed in Hong Kong, and certain stock borrowing and lending transactions, provided that the specified conditions for exemption (if any) are satisfied.

 Special Stamp Duty (SSD)